BabelGopher/BabelGopher/README.md

 - **Twist**: Your translation data stays yours.
 - **Bonus**: No towel required (though a good mic helps avoid sounding like a malfunctioning robot).

-P.S.
-Prefer slides?
-Open `keynote.html` in your browser for the keynote-style walk‑through.

 ## ✨ Key Features

 - 🎤 **Real-time Speech-to-Text** - Continuous transcription using Web Speech API